22 Aug 2022

 What more can be done?

 People need to be aware of the consequences of drug driving, more campaigns and consequences need to be as serious as drink driving.
-If someone is suffering with an addiction problem there should to be an option for rehabilitation rather than just sentencing.
+If someone is suffering with an addiction problem there should to be an option for rehabilitation and detox if needed rather than just sentencing.
 But what do you think?

 Contact us: